aysknt2/CPP_Project/README.md

 # CPP_Project

-This is a repository wich I will be using for th projects I do in C++ in future.
+I will be using this repository for my project based learning of C++

 Myself Ayaskant Puhan.